suadatbiniqbal/Calculator-asm/README.md

 This implementation demonstrates complete X11 GUI programming in pure Assembly, handling window creation, event processing, text rendering, and arithmetic computation without any high-level language dependencies.
 ​

-"DONT USE WAYLAND OR HYPRLAND"
+"MAKE SURE NOT TO  USE WAYLAND OR HYPRLAND"